 Mile 17 to 19.
 First Avenue: Hello New York City

 First Avenue is where a win is made or lost.
-Many an elite runners broke their strategy here and paid lots for it.
+Many elite runners broke their strategy here and paid hard for it.
 Don’t get taken by the really loud crowds.
 Keep in mind there are still a few bridges and long uphills ahead of you.
 The marathon will start taking its toll on you at mile 20 and we are not there yet.
 AT ALL!!

 Plan to set on a steady pace here so you can start making up some time.
 Do not force a lot of speed, and if the crowds are getting you too excited, make sure you hold back.
 Move to the sides if you need cheering or to the middle of the road if you have to focus.
 Cautiously break out your fourth gear and start focusing on the goal.
 If you have followed a smart strategy up to here, you should be right on goal pace by Mile 20, or maybe 30 seconds behind (which is always a LOT better than 2 minutes fast!).
 Gels will be around Mile 18, so start checking if you need one for the last miles, and think what color/flavor you like so you’ll be ready to grab it!